eliaspeteri/library/README.md

 ## Opening words

-This full-stack application has been created as a programming exercise for recruit purposes.
+This full-stack application depicting a regular library collection has been created as a programming exercise for recruit purposes.
 No support is provided beyond the troubleshooting section listed further below, and use of the application is at own risk.

 ## Specifications